funmusicplace/mirlo/docs/technical_designs/2024-12-scalable-audio-storage.md

 ## Backblaze (recommended)

-Backblaze is a cloud storage and data backup platform tauting "always-how storage" at "1/5 the cost" of other providers.
+Backblaze is a cloud storage and data backup platform tauting "always-hot storage" at "1/5 the cost" of other providers.
 Accessing the platform is possible with a native API and S3-compatible SDKs (e.g., boto3).
 Backblaze charges $6 / TB / month ($0.006 / GB / month) for storage and egress is free for the first bytes equivalent to 3x average monthly data stored, then $0.01/GB for additional egress.

 For Mirlo, based on the previous month's storage and egress, Backblaze would cost ~$3.60 ($0.006 / GB * 600 GB).